broCapang/KIRBIES/README.md

 # KIRBIES
-## WE CREATING STUFFS
+## ME CREATNG STUFFS

-Things that are fun for us to do when we are bored
+Things that are fun for me to do when bored

-Trying to take us into different level
+Main purpose is personal growth

 ## Projects